joaomauricio5/100-days-of-code/log.md

 **Key Takeaways**:

 - JavaScript Object Notation, abbreviated as JSON, is a format for storing data.
-When online APis send data to an application, they usually use JSON as the format for the data.
+When online APIs send data to an application, they usually use JSON as the format for the data.
 Competing formats to JSON include XML and YAML.
 - JSON objects are very similar to Swift dictionaries.
 Just like a dictionary, a JSON object contains some number of key-value pairs.
 - *Codable* protocol combines the *Encodable* and *Decodable* protocols
 - Swift's Foundation framework includes JSONEncoder and JSONDecoder